zeissholic/ec2instancetype/README.md

 ...
 ```

-### 4.to find az and region having a specific instance type
+### 4. to find az and region having a specific instance type
 You can use % for region argument.
 ```console
 python3 ec2instancetype.py -r % -i g4dn.2xlarge -p <AWS profile name>